Delta-Icons/android/CONTRIBUTING.md

 ### Rules

 - Canvas size must be 192x192px.
-The template from [Resources](#-resources) is correctly configured, just download it and you should be good to go.
+The template from [Resources](#resources) is correctly configured, just download it and you should be good to go.
 - The icon size does not exceed template dimensions.
 Check out [the visual explanation](./resources/templates/template_tutorial.svg).
-- If the original logo is simple and doesn't fill most of the template as a shape (circle, square, etc.), keep the logo size between 72–80px.
+- If the original logo is simple and doesn't fill most of the template as a shape (circle, square, etc.), keep the logo size between 73–80px.
 - The rounded corners of squares and rectangles have a corner radius of 10px.
 - The template must be properly centered on the canvas.